ionutx54/TagCloudFromCommitComments/README.md

 # TagCloudFromCommitComments
-A TagCloud generator which takes as input commit comments from Github repos.
+A TagCloud generator which takes commit comments from Github repos  as input.